rogerioelquinto/glassdoor_playwright/README.md

 **Extracts data from Glassdoor, stores it in a Pandas DataFrame, and then saves it to a CSV file.**

+Create the virtual environment and install the necessary packages:

 ```bash
 python3 -m venv venv